pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plot_fits(idata_ar, idata_preds)
 ```

-Here we can see that although the model converged and ends up with a reasonable fit to the existing the data, and a **plausible  projection** for future values.
+Here we can see that although the model converged and ends up with a reasonable fit to the existing data, and a **plausible  projection** for future values.
 However, we have set the prior specification very poorly in allowing an absurdly broad range of values due to the kind of compounding logic of the auto-regressive function.
 For this reason it's very important to be able to inspect and tailor your model with prior predictive checks.

 Secondly, the mean forecast fails to capture any long lasting structure, quickly dying down to a stable baseline.
 To account for these kind of short-lived forecasts, we can add more structure to our model, but first, let's complicate the picture.

 ## Complicating the Picture

-Let's add a trend to our data.
+Often our data will involve more than one latent process, and might have more complex factors which drive the outcomes.
+To see one such complication let's add a trend to our data.
+By adding more structure to our forecast we are telling our model that we expect certain patterns or trends to remain in the data out into the future.
+The choice of which structures to add are at the discretion of the creative modeller - here we'll demonstrate some simple examples.

 ```{code-cell} ipython3
 y_t = -0.3 + np.arange(200) * -0.2 + np.random.normal(0, 10, 200)